 Esther Hammelburg: Being there live - University of Amsterdam.

 This thesis explores how "liveness" is created in people's media use practices during contemporary cultural events.
-The work contributes both practical knowledge about live media use and theoretical understanding of the construction of live experiences and how our social world is shaped with and through media.
+The work contributes to both practical knowledge about live media use and theoretical understanding of the construction of live experiences and how our social world is shaped with and through media.

 Kirsten Schipper: Architecture as a cultural act - University of Groningen.